jananeesaranraj/Web-Scraping/README.md

    4. Examined the data types that are currently associated with each column and converted the data to appropriate data types.

-   5. Alalyzed the dataset and answered the questions.
+   5. Analyzed the dataset and answered the questions.

    6. Exported the dataframe to csv file.